MEET THE Luthiers

 Today, we are a new generation of talented guitar makers - building instruments as extraordinary and unique as the people who craft them – and who play them.
 We are inspired by the passion, and guided by the lifetime of experiences of our leader, Jean Larrivée, whose legendary craftsmanship still finds its way into every guitar that bears his name.

-BARON GUITARS, CANADA
+LETAIN GUITARS, CANADA

 DRAGONFLY GUITARS, CANADA